🕐 11 min read

 }

-This example queries a calculation that makes use of a parameter.
+This example queries a calculation that uses a parameter.

 The following query doesn’t override the parameter: